dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/1-Intro_to_Java/README.md

 #  Intro to Java

-## Assignment due Thursday, January 28
+## Assignment and reading due Thursday, January 28
 ## First quiz on February 4

 ## Overview and Goals